MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

    These permissions and their effect on quarantined messages and in end-user spam notifications are described in the [Quarantine policy permission details](#quarantine-policy-permission-details) section later in this article.

    When you're finished, click **Next**.

-5. On the **End user spam notification** page, you can check the box to enable notification
+5. On the **End user spam notification** page, you can check the box to enable notification.

 6. On the **Review policy** page that appears, review your settings.
 You can select **Edit** in each section to modify the settings within the section.
 Or you can click **Back** or select the specific page in the wizard.